-There were no significant changes to the department's staffing arrangements during 2007–08.
-As in previous years, the number of non-ongoing staff increased at various times to meet the additional workload generated by the sittings of the Senate.
+The department's staffing structure did not change in 2008–09.
+As in previous years, the number of non-ongoing staff fluctuated throughout the year to meet the additional workload generated by the sittings of the Senate.

-A breakdown of the FTE staffing level by office can be found in Appendix 3.
-Staffing levels were supplemented by ongoing Australian Public Service officers (two in 2007 and three in 2008) who participated in the department's Working in the Senate (WISE) executive development program, and by an apprentice who participated in the 2008 Australian Public Service Information and Communication Technology Apprenticeship Program.
+Staffing levels were supplemented by ongoing Australian Public Service officers (three in 2008 and two in 2009) who participated in the department's Working in the Senate development program, and by an apprentice who participated in the 2008 Australian Public Service Information and Communications Technology Apprenticeship Programme.

-The number of staff separations in 2007–08 was fewer than in the previous two years.
+The number of staff separations in 2008–09 was higher than in the previous two years.
 The number of staff completing temporary employment contracts continued to account for the highest number of separations.
 Table 6 shows the trends in separations.

 |Retirement (other) or death